Nightcap National Park: Park history

 Before it became a national park, it provided the historic link between the Richmond and Tweed valleys known as the Historic Nightcap Track.
 It provided the first bridle track in 1871 and as of 1874 a telegraph line between the two valleys.
 A section of this historic link is now part of a walking track at the park.

 The beginning of the modern conservation movement involving direct action occurred during 1972 to 1982 in the upper Northern Rivers region.
 The conservation campaigns started in an attempt to prevent further logging of the rainforest in the region.
 Terania Creek at Nightcap was the site of the first rainforest anti-logging demonstrations in Australia.
-By 1979 the campaign against logging increased in intensity, starting an event known as the three-year Rainforest War involving a group of dedicated activists being supported by former NSW Premier Neville Wran.
+By 1979 the campaign against logging increased in intensity, starting an event known as the three-year Rainforest War involving a group of dedicated activists being supported by NSW Premier Neville Wran.
 At one point, 100 people took radical action, forming a human barricade to block bulldozers.